-- Surgery means removing a tumour. - Surgery can often cure early-stage breast cancer. - There are different types of surgery for breast cancer.
+- Surgery is used to remove the tumour. - There are different types of surgery for breast cancer.

 Most people who are treated for breast cancer have some type of breast surgery.
 Your surgeon will discuss with you the most suitable type of surgery.
 There are two main types: